 Pension survivor benefit.

 Under federal law, companies with traditional defined benefit pension plans must offer employees a spousal survivor benefit option, which allows spouses to continue collecting annuity payments after the employee’s death.
-Since the DOMA decision, all same-sex married couples should be able to secure the spousal survivor benefit option.
-Normally, employees must accept a lower monthly pension payment in return for spousal protection.
+Normally, the employee must accept a lower monthly pension payment in return for spousal protection.

-LGBT couples that buy long-term care insurance together should ask the insurance company about their requirements for recognizing your marriage or partnership.
+LGBT couples who buy long-term care insurance together should ask the insurance company about their requirements for recognizing your marriage or partnership.

 In states that don’t recognize same-sex marriage or lack domestic partner laws, same-sex couples need to obtain a medical power of attorney if you want your partner to make medical decisions, have access to your medical information, and, even in some cases, visit you in the hospital.Medicaid pays for long-term care for people of less means who meet certain requirements, including seniors with few assets.
 The federal qualification rules include “spousal impoverishment protections” aimed at preventing a healthy spouse from having to give up a home or retirement savings to qualify a spouse for protection.